 Responsible investments

-Responsible investments generally mean taking into account environmental (E) and social (S) responsibility, and corporate governance (G) in the investment process.
+Responsible investments mean taking into account environmental (E) and social (S) responsibility, and corporate governance (G) in the investment process.
 These issues, often labelled ESG together, have an impact on the sustainable development of a company and can also affect performance in asset management.

 • UN Global Compact; ten principles about human rights, labor law issues, environment and corruption, based on the Universal Declaration of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the Rio Declaration on Environment and Development, and the UN Convention Against Corruption.